 How To Choose General Education Courses In College

 When my brother was planning his schedule for his first semester, one of the questions he asked me was how to choose general education courses in college that would satisfy his major requirements while letting him explore his interests.
-When I was taking my general education courses, I had learned what classes to take that would complement my major and focus on my research interests in accessibility and assistive technology, and I was excited to help him do the same and find classes that would embrace his love of film and media.
-Here are my tips for how to choose general education courses in college that are fun and connect to student interests.
+When I was taking my general education courses, I had learned what classes to take that would complement my major and focus on my research interests in data science and assistive technology, and I was excited to help him do the same and find classes that would embrace his love of film and media.
+Here are my tips for how to choose general education courses in college that connect to student interests.

 About my general education requirements

 At my college, all undergraduates have to take about 30 credits of general education coursework in order to graduate.
-These courses are a mix of major requirements and classes that students can choose themselves, and in some cases the amount of general education coursework needed varies from major to major- for example, one of my friends had to take a non-western culture class for their communications degree, while I needed to take an extra science class for my data science degree.
+These courses are a mix of major requirements and classes that students can choose themselves, and in some cases the amount of general education coursework needed varies from major to major.
+For example, one of my friends had to take a non-western culture class for their communications degree, while I needed to take an extra science class for my data science degree.

 Categories for general education requirements include: